d-e-n-t-y/pg_fdw_mv_rewrite/README.md

 Please heed the warning about this not being production ready!

-Query rewrite is only considered for queries involving simple GROUP BY aggregates.
-(Although a similar approach might speed complex joins and sort operations too, they are not yet considered for rewrite.)
+Query rewrite is only considered for:

+* queries involving simple GROUP BY aggregates;
+* queries that involve JOINs.

+Recursive queries, and queries with CTEs are not supported.

 ## Configurable parameters